BUSCH GARDENS WILLIAMSBURG 757-253-3350

 PARKING: 60 wheelchair accessible parking spaces with 96 inch wide accessible aisles, located in France parking lot.
 Use the main entrance to the park.
 Follow the signs.
 Parking lot attendant will direct you to the special parking area.
 RV parking.

 PUBLIC REST ROOMS: Located in Banbury Cross, Aquitaine, Rhinefeld, Ireland, Oktoberfest, San Marco (Italy), Festa Italia and the first aid station.
 Doors are 36 in. wide, and open in.
 Turns to enter.
 Accessible stalls have wide doors opening out.
 Handrails.
 Sink pipes are wrapped.
 Accessible stall checked regularly for obstructions.
 If needed, special assistance can be obtained by asking area host or hostess for help.
-Unisex rest rooms are located in first aid and at main gate.
+Companion restroom facilities are situated at the Main Entrance/Exit, Sesame Street Forest of Fun, First Aid, Germany, Scotland and France.

 FIRST AID: Located between Jack Hanna’s Animal Preserve and the Royal Palace Theatre.
 Staffed by registered nurses and emergency medical technicians.